 For that reason, you might see us rate a high-end audio interface lower for sound quality than we rate a budget interface.
 The reality is that it’s highly unlikely that a $100 interface will ever sound better than a $2000 interface.
 But, because of the price difference, we can’t judge them equally.
 We have to judge each interface based on the quality level that you should expect for the money.

-In many cases, budget audio interfaces gain a higher rating in some areas because they over-deliver.
+In many cases, cheap audio interfaces gain a higher rating in some areas because they over-deliver.
 They deliver quality or features that are beyond average in their price range.
 That doesn’t mean that we think budget interfaces are better than high-end interfaces; everything is relevant to the price.